hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 The way in which these components are published and assembled together is fundamentally different between the Figma and Ember components.

-- In Figma, we publish multiple primitive components (`ButtonType` and `InputType`) that are intended to be assembled in an auto layout container.
+- In Figma, we publish multiple primitive components (`Segmented Button` and `Segmented Input`) that are intended to be assembled in an auto layout container.
 A pre-assembled `Base` component is also available for more simple instances.
 - The Ember component acts as a container to enforce consistent styling and grouping of nested Helios form components.
 It does not handle any logic or functionality out of the box, this is left up to the nested form elements.
 !!!